Signature Farm Tours

 - Luxury transportation to and from downtown Asheville by Van in Black

-- Guided cheese tastings at the first two farms, with a “light lunch” platter of cheese, salami, crackers, mustard and jam at the third farm
+- Guided cheese tastings at the first two farms, with a “light lunch” platter of cheese, salami, crackers, pickles and jam at a local winery

 - Guided tours of the farms, including a hand-built cheese cave and a working goat farm with baby, adolescent and mature goats.
 Yes, you can hold the baby goats!!

 - A presentation of the methods used to make cheese and a short history of farming in Western North Carolina

 The Artisanal Cheesemaker Tour is Ideal For …